Chapter 6: No Story Left Behind

 Write about the event: what happened, and what you felt in the moment.

-When the timer starts, I don’t stop for anything less than a real emergency.
+When the timer starts, I don’t stop for anything less than an emergency.
 I don’t overthink.
 I don’t worry about spelling or grammar.

-I don’t edit anything to make it “safer.”
+I don’t edit anything to make it 'safer'.
 I don’t try to impress anyone.
+This isn't about being a 'good writer', it's about being real.

-This is the classified version—no censoring.
-We unload all the darkness, agony, gore, anxiety, and horror onto the page.
+This is the classified version.
+No censoring.
+We unload all the darkness, the agony, the gore, the anxiety, and the horror onto the page.

 This one’s for us.
-No one ever has to read it unless we choose to share it.
+No one will ever read it unless we choose to share it.

 Focus on what you felt in your body, and the emotions you had in the moment—not the thoughts you’ve had since.